Introduction

 Explanation

-- Corrupted Windows updates
+- Automatic sync before Windows updates

 Understanding Different Types of Dell Laptop Crashes